robevansuk/web3j-workshop/README.md

 Prerequisites:

- install a geth client
+ - install a geth client
+ - connect to the Ethereum network (Rinkeby, Kovan, testnet, etc.) - see geth command in the setup section
+ - Web3j command line tools
+ - you will need a wallet on the test network (at the moment a wallet on the test network works on all test networks not just the one you were connected to when it was created)
- connect to the Ethereum network (Rinkeby, etc.) you will want to install the web3j command line tools you will need a wallet on the corresponding network Solidity should be installed locally as the commands will be compiled and executed as EVM bytecode Web3j command line tools
+ - Solidity should be installed locally as the commands will be compiled and executed as EVM bytecode

 ABI files are application binary interfaces... these are the bindings for the various inputs/outputs/method declarations.
 You will get a .bin binary file for anything you compile using Solidity.